 The promoters can choose to raise additional capital from its existing shareholders by offering them new shares at a discounted price (generally lower than Market Price).
 The company offers new shares in the proportion of shares already held by the shareholders.
-For example, a 1:4 Rights Issue would mean that for every 4 shares held 1 additional share is offered.
+For example, a 1:4 Rights Issue would mean that every 4 shares held 1 additional share is offered.
 Although this option looks good, it limits the company to raise the capital from a small number of investors who are already holding shares of the company and might not want to invest more.
-A rights issue leads to the creation of new shares that are offered to the shareholders, which in turn, dilutes the value of the previously held shares.
+A rights issue leads to the creation of new shares that are offered to the shareholders, which dilutes the value of the previously held shares.

-The rights issue is covered in detail in Chapter 11 covering key Corporate Actions
+The rights issue is covered in detail in Chapter 11, covering key Corporate Actions.

-An example of an Offer for Sale is NTPC limited which offered a maximum of 46.35 million shares at a floor price of Rs 168 and was fully subscribed in the 2 day period.
+An example of an Offer for Sale is NTPC limited, which offered a maximum of 46.35 million shares at a floor price of Rs 168 and was fully subscribed in the 2 day period.
 The OFS was held on 29th August 2017 for Non-Retail Investors and 30th August 2017.

-The company decides on a Price Band and the FPO is publicly advertised.
+The company decides on a Price Band, and the FPO is publicly advertised.
 Prospective investors can bid for the issue using the ASBA portal through Internet Banking or apply offline through a Bank Branch.
 After the bidding process is complete, the cut-off price is declared based on the demand and the additional shares allotted are listed on the exchange for trading in the secondary markets.